 Collect urine in a clean container and test as soon as possible.
+Do Collect unite in a clean container and test as soon as possible.
 Do not centrifuge.
 The use of urine preservatives is not recommended.
 If testing cannot be performed within one hour after voiding, refrigerate the specimen immediately.
 Allow refrigerated specimen to return to room temperature before testing.